cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 1.
 Connect 2 more motors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+Take off the plastic wrap on the motors.
 Connect power and encoder cables from motors to controllers.
 #.
-Connect power and CAN cables from controllers to Pupper PCB.
-Make sure the CAN cables go into the same row (row near the Teensy).
+Connect power (yellow cables) from the motor controllers to the Pupper PCB.
 #.
 Set the new motor controllers to have different IDs.
 Use 1, 2, and 3. **Important:** *To set a motor controller to a certain ID, click (short press) press to put the motor controller into id-setting mode, then click N more times in quick succession, where N is the desired ID.
 Eg, for a desired ID of 3, press 3 more times after the first click.
 Unplug the CAN (small) cables from the PCB while setting ID's to make it easier, otherwise they may conflict while you are changing them*
+#.
+Plug in the CAN Connectors (smaller, white) to the PCB corresponding to the correct bus.

 Step 1.5.
 Control the 3 motors together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^